tanpawarit/Dean-Valuation-Engine/README.md

 ### Core Principles

 1️⃣ **Agent Specialization**
-At the heart of Analyst Robot are highly specialized agents.
+At the heart of Dean's are highly specialized agents.
 The `PlannerAgent` acts as the conductor, interpreting user requests and devising a strategic plan.
 It then delegates tasks to `SpecializeAgent`s, such as:
 - **BusinessModelAnalyst:** Dissects business models, revenue streams, and market positioning.
 - **FinancialStrengthAnalyst:** Scrutinizes financial health, ratios, and stability.

 2️⃣ **Dynamic Workflow Orchestration (LangGraph)**
 Forget static scripts!
-Analyst Robot uses `LangGraph` to build and execute dynamic workflows.
+Dean's uses `LangGraph` to build and execute dynamic workflows.
 - The `GraphBuilder` constructs a stateful graph where each `Node` represents a specific action (e.g., run an agent, search the web, process data).
 - `GraphState` ensures information flows smoothly between nodes, allowing for complex, multi-step reasoning.
 - This graph-based approach allows for conditional logic, retries, and parallel execution, making the analysis robust and adaptable.